gfxfundamentals/webgl-fundamentals/lessons/webgl-2d-rotation.md

+﻿Title: WebGL 2D Rotation

-﻿This post is a continuation of a series of posts about WebGL.
+This post is a continuation of a series of posts about WebGL.
 The first <a href="webgl-fundamentals.html">started with fundamentals</a> and the previous was <a href="webgl-2d-translation.html">about translating geometry</a>.

 I'm going to admit right up front I have no idea if how I explain this will make sense but what the heck, might as well try.
 <!--more-->